ChrisTracy/clickpi/README.md

 ### 1. Install Docker:
 - [Docker Install Documentation](https://docs.docker.com/engine/install/debian/)

 ### 2. Add the current user to the docker group to avoid using sudo.
-You must lougout and back in after doing this, otherwise you will need to sudo the rest of the commands!:
+You must log out and back in after doing this, otherwise you will need to sudo the rest of the commands!:
 ```bash
 sudo usermod -aG docker ${USER}
 ```